facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 - Is my base class prepared to be derived?
 - Are the enhancements made by the subclass primarily additive?

-If the answers to these questions are negative, using inheritance in this use case it could lead us to create complex and unmanageable hierarchies.
+If the answers to these questions are negative, using inheritance could lead to complex and unmanageable hierarchies

 Now some basic example of wrong use of inheritance:
 ```php